kevinawei/GeniusLeagueAssessment/README.md

     return (timer/roundCount)

-time = getAvgTime(p1, "BombsiteB", "Team2", "T", 2) # Retrieving average timer for Team 2 on T side to enter BombsiteB with atleast 2 rifles or SMGs print(str(time))
+time = getAvgTime(p1, "BombsiteB", "Team2", "T", 2) # Retrieving average timer for Team 2 on T side to enter BombsiteB with at least 2 rifles or SMGs print(str(time))
 ```
 ## Example output shows that average time for Team 2 on T side to enter BombsiteB with at least 2 rifles or SMGs is 33.5 seconds